 - 1. The student will learn the basic mechanisms of the physiology of the organ systems of the human body. - 2.
 The student will learn the adaptations of the physiological mechanisms of the organ systems involved in the support of human exercise - 3.
-The student will be expected to communicate this learning through examinations that include written essay answers to the questions related to the objectives above
+The student will be expected to communicate this learning through examinations that include questions related to the objectives above and oral presentations on the covered topics